LRitzdorf/GitTraining/README.md

 on it otherwise.
 I've set this original repo so that only I can change it, so you won't be able to work on it directly.

+Here are some other changes we've made, which go along with adding "world" above.
+We definitely want to keep these changes, though, no matter what happens to "world."